-What do you think about Matt and Lance’s article and five observations?
-Your role as a parent?
+What do you think about arguments like “The End of Men”?
 Let’s discuss in the comments section.

 Like the article?
 Think it would make for a good facebook, reddit or twitter conversation?
 Then please share it using the buttons below.
 You can also follow the blog via email, facebook or twitter.
 Thanks!

 Sociologist Erin Rehel conducted a fascinating research study on paternity leave and changing perceptions of masculinity.
 Here’s a Q&A with Dr. Rehel about her research and its implications for working dads.

 My research examines the connection between fatherhood, work, social policy, and shifting ideals of masculinity in the United States and Canada.
 I conducted 85 interviews with fathers and their partners.
 I find that fathers today draw think differently about masculinity and fatherhood, but there are societal and workplace barriers that force many dads to fall back into less involved parenting roles.